-“She didn't just teach us what it’s like to be a therapist,” said Ibrahim, who took Pilowa’s sections of “Basic Skills in Clinical Social Work Practice” and “Clinical Practice with Adults.”
+“She didn't just teach us what it’s like to be a therapist,” said Ibrahim, who took two classes with Pilowa.
 “She gave us examples of cases, and we would laugh or cry, and I will think of that if I’m having a hard day.”

-Ibrahim says her ultimate goal is to open a private practice dedicated to historically marginalized college students, including racial minorities and the LGBTQ community.
+Ibrahim says her career goal is to open a private practice.
+She wants to work with marginalized college students, including racial minorities and the LGBTQ community.

-“I love working with students who are marginalized and helping them learn how to advocate for themselves and thrive in the college environment,” she says.
+“I love working with students who are marginalized,” she says.
+“I want to help them learn how to advocate for themselves and thrive in college.”